-(a) For glycol treated units, the lower limit of the cooling temperature setpoint can be adapted by changing the minimum operating temperature in the service menu (refer to the installation manual).
-The following values apply: SETP IN E:5°C, 3°C, -2°C, -7°C SETPOUT E:2°C, 0°C, -5°C, -10°C
+(a) For glycol units the lower limit of the cooling temperature setpoint can be adapted in the factory.
+The following values apply:

+SETP IN E: 5°C, 3°C, -2°C, -7°C SETPOUT E: 2°C, 0°C, -5°C, -10°C

-Press to save the adjusted temperature setpoint.
+4 Press • to save the adjusted temperature setpoint.

 When the setting has been confirmed, the cursor switches to the next setpoint.
+When the setting has been cancelled, the cursor returns to the upper left corner of the screen.

-5 To adjust other setpoints, repeat from step 2.
+5 To adjust other setpoints, repeat from instruction 2 onwards.